Laser disc treatment is a type of non-surgical herniated disc treatment in Turkey.

 The cost of laser disc surgery in Turkey

-The cost of laser disc treatment in Turkey varies according to the degree and quality of the center and the number of affected vertebrae, but in general the cost ranges between 500-1000 dollars for the disc.
+The cost of laser disc treatment in Turkey varies according to the degree and quality of the center and the number of affected vertebrae, but in general it starts from 1500 USD.

-we are in Bimaristan center We direct you to the best hospitals and centers for the treatment of herniated disc pain in Turkey.
+We at Bimaristan Center direct you to the best hospitals and centers for treating pain related to a herniated disc in Turkey.